digi-embedded/meta-digi/meta-digi-containers/README.md

 This layer provides:

-- `dey-image-container` to generate container artifacts
+- `dey-image-dcp`: generates Digi Container Package (DCP) artifacts
-- `dey-image-container-manager` to run and manage Podman/LXC containers on target
+- `dey-image-containers`: generates a minimal root file system with the Container Manager and everything it requires to run and manage containers

 `cc-container-mng` depends on the container runtime packages listed in `CONTAINERS_BACKEND_TOOLS`, which defaults to `podman lxc`.
 Override it to select